logo

 Donald R. Studebaker

-Don Studebaker is a co-founder of Studebaker and Brackett PC.
+Don Studebaker is a co-founder of Studebaker and Brackett PLLC.
 He provides effective counseling on diverse intellectual property (IP) issues for both domestic and international companies, including utility and design patents.

 • B.S. in Mechanical Engineering with Certificate in Technical Writing from The Pennsylvania State University.